 The view from the top of the mountain off Page Mill Road

 Another thing I noticed in day-to-day life here is that the people of San Fran are clearly passionate about protecting the environment.
-For example, take a trip to the local stores and you won’t spot one plastic bag – you either have to bring your own reusable one from home, or purchase a paper one for ~$.10.
+For example, take a trip to the local shops and you’ll rarely spot a plastic bag – you either have to bring your own reusable one from home, or purchase a paper one for ~$.10.
 That all started back on Earth Day in 2013 with the Reusable Bag Ordinance, which was put in place to prevent harm to marine life and damage to stormwater utility systems caused by plastic bags, reduce litter and waste, and conserve our natural resources.

 Once I got into the habit of always bringing along a reusable bag, it made me wonder why I never bothered to do this back in Pennsylvania.
 And then it got me thinking, what else might I be missing?
 What else could I be doing day-to-day to help reduce waste, protect our natural resources, and make the environment a little bit healthier?